 Aquatic Therapy Program

-Staffed by therapists who are certified in advanced aquatic techniques, this program features two state-of-the-art pools that provide a range of therapeutic treatment options, and is specially adapted for patients with paralysis.
+Staffed by therapists who are certified in advanced aquatic techniques, this program features two state-of-the-art pools and standalone Hydroworx systems that provide a range of therapeutic treatment options, and is specially adapted for patients with paralysis.
 More about our Aquatic Therapy Program.

 Bone Density Measurements